-ELEMENT 2010 CHARTER REQUIREMENTS 2018 MINING CHARTER REQUIREMENTS Employment Equity Must achieve a minimum of 40% HDSA demographic representation by 2014 at - • executive management (board) level; • senior management (EXCO) level; • core and critical skills; • middle management level; • junior management level; and • fast track existing talent pool.
-Regarding Employment Equity, a right holder must achieve a minimum threshold of HDP's which is reflective of the provincial or national demographics as follows - Board - a minimum of 50% are HDP's, 20% of which must be women; Executive Management - a minimum of 50% are HDP's at the executive director level as a percentage of all executive directors proportionally represented, 20% of which must be women; Senior Management - a minimum of 60% are HDP's proportionally represented, 25% of which must be women; Middle Management - a minimum of 60% are HDP's, proportionally represented, 25% of which must be women; Middle Management - a minimum of 70% are HDP's proportionally represented, 30% of which must be women; Junior Management - a minimum of 70% are HDP's proportionally represented, 30% of which must be women; Employees with disabilities - a minimum of 1.5% employees with disabilities as a percentage of all employees, reflective of national or provincial demographics; and Core and Critical Skills - a mining right holder must ensure that a minimum of 60% HDP's are represented in the mining right holder's core and critical skills by diversifying its existing pools (representative of demographics).
+ELEMENT 2010 CHARTER REQUIREMENTS 2018 MINING CHARTER REQUIREMENTS Employment Equity Must achieve a minimum of 40% HDSA demographic representation by 2014 at - executive management (board) level; senior management (EXCO) level; core and critical skills; middle management level; junior management level; and fast track existing talent pool.
+Regarding Employment Equity, a right holder must achieve a minimum threshold of HDP's which is reflective of the provincial or national demographics as follows - Board - a minimum of 50% are HDP's, 20% of which must be women; Executive Management - a minimum of 50% are HDP's at the executive director level as a percentage of all executive directors proportionally represented, 20% of which must be women; Senior Management - a minimum of 60% are HDP's proportionally represented, 25% of which must be women; Middle Management - a minimum of 60% are HDP's, proportionally represented, 25% of which must be women; Junior Management - a minimum of 70% are HDP's proportionally represented, 30% of which must be women; Employees with disabilities - a minimum of 1.5% employees with disabilities as a percentage of all employees, reflective of national or provincial demographics; and Core and Critical Skills - a mining right holder must ensure that a minimum of 60% HDP's are represented in the mining right holder's core and critical skills by diversifying its existing pools (representative of demographics).
 Core and critical skills must include science, technology, engineering and mathematical skills representation across all organisational levels.
-To achieve this, a right holder must identify and implement its existing pools in line with the approved Social and Labour Plan.7 Mining right holders must develop and implement a career progression plan (aligned with its Social and Labour Plan) consistent with the demographics of South Africa, which plan must provide for - career development matrices of each discipline (inclusive of minimum entry requirements and timeframes); develop individual development plans for employees; identify a talent pool to be fast tracked in line with needs; and provide a co
+To achieve this, a right holder must identify and implement its existing pools in line with the approved Social and Labour Plan.'
+Mining right holders must develop and implement a career progression plan (aligned with its Social and Labour Plan) consistent with the demographics of South Africa, which plan must provide for - career development matrices of each discipline (inclusive of minimum entry requirements and timeframes); develop individual development plans for employees; identify a talent pool to be fast tracked in line with needs; and provide a comprehensive plan with targets, timeframes and how the plan would be implemented.

-7 The term "Social and Labour Plan" refers to the Social and Labour Plan contemplated in section 23 of the MPRDA.
+&lt;sup>7 The term "Social and Labour Plan" refers to the Social and Labour Plan contemplated in section 23 of the MPRDA.